Its-utsav/react-learn-yeah/Day-02/readme.md

 ## Components
 - In react we write function that return some UI
 - Components first letter must start with Uppercase, due to differentiate between react components and html element (html is case insensitive <P> </P> and <p> </p> will treated as same )
+- If Component start with lower case than react treat as `HTML` Tag not Component that why we always start components name with upper case letter
 - We should return only one element from component , if we want to return more then we should use parent tag or `<> </>` which are known as fragments

 **In any react project we have to think about all possible components.**